Simultaneous inference for linear mixed model parameters with an application to small area estimation: Alternative methods for SPI and MT

-Critical values $c_{BEd}(1-\alpha)$ are not directly applicable for MT.
-Moreover, Beran's method is equally computer intensive as bootstrap SPI, but in comparison to the former it might provide a poor coverage rate as its convergence in sup-norm is not guaranteed, cfr., results in Section \ref{sec:simulations}.
+The critical values $c_{BEd}(1-\alpha)$ are not directly applicable for MT.
+Moreover, Beran's method is as computer intensive as bootstrap SPI, but in comparison to the former it might provide a poorer coverage rate as its convergence in sup-norm is not guaranteed, cf.\ results in Section \ref{sec:simulations}.
+Last but not least, it is not necessarily robust to the distributional departures from normality of errors and random effects.